 We are subject to macroeconomic fluctuations in the U.S. and worldwide economy including inflationary pressures that may cause the cost of manufacturing our products or servicing our products to increase.
-Concerns about consumer and investor confidence, the upcoming presidential election in the United States, volatile corporate profits and reduced capital spending, uncertainty in the global banking and financial services market, international conflicts, terrorist and military activity, civil unrest and pandemic-related illness could reduce customer orders or cause customer order cancellations.
-For example, any future global pandemic or other public health emergencies may cause adverse impacts on global economic activity which could negatively impact our business.
-In addition, political and social turmoil related to international conflicts, such as that occurring in Russia-Ukraine and Israel-Hamas, and terrorist acts may put further pressure on economic conditions in the United States and abroad.
+Concerns about consumer and investor confidence, the upcoming presidential election in the United States, volatile corporate profits and reduced capital spending, international conflicts, terrorist and military activity, civil unrest and pandemic-related illness could reduce customer orders or cause customer order cancellations.
+For example, political and social turmoil related to international conflicts, such as that occurring in Russia-Ukraine and Israel-Hamas, and terrorist acts may put further pressure on economic conditions in the United States and abroad.